-Digital Transformation looks different for every business and can be hard to pinpoint a definition that applies to all.
+Digital Transformation looks different for every business, and it can be hard to pinpoint a definition that applies to all.
 In general, digital transformation can be described as the integration of digital technology into all parts of a company resulting in fundamental changes to how businesses operate and how they deliver value to customers.

-The promise of digital transformation is that it will make your customers digital experience easier.
-Allowing customers to enjoy doing business with you, while at the same time cutting costs and risks.
+The promise of digital transformation is that it will make your customers' digital experience easier, allowing customers to enjoy doing business with you while at the same time cutting costs and risks.
 The inevitable reactions from business leaders include: How?
 By when? and how much will this cost?

 However important those and other advances were at the time, they were spaced over a period of about forty years.
 So, businesses had time to think about each, make an informed decision and then implement in stages.